Damn Yankees (1958 film): Plot

 By the end of the season, the Senators are on the verge of overtaking the Yankees, so the Washington fans hold a lavish tribute ("Who's Got the Pain?").
-Gloria, having returned from Hannibal, Missouri, where no residents remember a Joe Hardy, confronts Applegate about the player's true identity.
+Gloria, having discovered that no residents of Hannibal, Missouri, remember any "Joe Hardy," confronts Applegate about the player's true identity.
 Applegate implies that Joe is actually Shifty McCoy, a corrupt minor leaguer playing under a pseudonym.
 By the end of the tribute, newspapers arrive accusing Joe of being Shifty.
 He must meet with the baseball commissioner for a hearing or else be thrown out of baseball—on the day he plans to switch back to being Joe Boyd.

-At the hearing, Meg and her female neighbors arrive as material witnesses, attesting to Joe's honesty and falsely claiming he grew up with them in Hannibal.
+Applegate will claim Joe's soul at midnight.
+As the hearing approaches the deadline, Meg and her female neighbors arrive as material witnesses, attesting to Joe's honesty and falsely claiming he grew up with them in Hannibal.
 The commissioner acquits Joe, but as everyone celebrates, midnight strikes and Joe realizes he is doomed.

 Applegate has planned for the Senators to lose the pennant on the last day of the season, resulting in thousands of heart attacks, nervous breakdowns and suicides of Yankee-haters across the country.
-He is reminded of his other evil misdeeds throughout history ("Those Were the Good Old Days").
+He fondly recalls his other evil misdeeds throughout history ("Those Were the Good Old Days").

-Following the hearing, Lola lets Joe know she's drugged Applegate so that he will sleep through the last game.
+After the hearing, Lola lets Joe know she has drugged Applegate so that he will sleep through the last game.
 They commiserate over their condemned situation at a nightclub ("Two Lost Souls").
 Late the next afternoon, Applegate awakens to find the Senators/Yankees game well underway.
 Realizing Lola has tricked him—and worse, that Lola has actually fallen in love with Joe—he turns her back into an ugly hag.

-They arrive at the ballpark by the ninth inning, the Senators up by a run.
-With two outs, one of the Yankee sluggers hits a long drive to the outfield.
-As he backs up to make the catch, Applegate impulsively switches Joe Hardy back into Joe Boyd in full view of the stadium.
-Now paunchy and middle-aged, Joe makes a final lunge at the ball and catches it.
-Washington wins the pennant!
-As his teammates celebrate and fans storm the field, an unrecognized Joe escapes from the ballpark.
+The duo arrive at the ballpark by the ninth inning, the Senators up by a run.
+With two outs and a runner on base, Yankees slugger Mickey Mantle hits a long drive to centerfield.
+As Joe backs up to make the catch, Applegate impulsively switches him back into Joe Boyd in full view of the stadium.
+Now paunchy and middle-aged, Joe makes a final lunge at the ball and catches it, winning the pennant for Washington.
+As his teammates celebrate and fans storm the field, an unrecognized Joe runs through the clubhouse door in centerfield, retrieving his street clothes and escaping from the ballpark.

 Late that night, as the public wonders why Joe Hardy has disappeared, Joe Boyd meekly returns to his house.
 A tearful Meg hugs him and they sing to each other ("There's Something about an Empty Chair").
 Applegate materializes once again and offers Joe the chance to resume being Joe Hardy in time for the World Series; he also makes Lola young and beautiful again to tempt Joe.
 Joe ignores him, and a tantrum-throwing Applegate vanishes for good.